NGIT-Open-Source/Neil.js/docs/CONTRIBUTIONS.md

 ## Making Code Contributions

-Before making any contributions, We recommend you to learn the basics of JavasScript first and refer to the official [guide](https://discordjs.guide/#before-you-begin) and [docs](https://discord.js.org/#/docs/main/stable/general/welcome) before making any changes to maintain code quality.
+Before making any contributions, We recommend you to learn the basics of JavasScript, Node.js and refer to the official [guide](https://discordjs.guide/#before-you-begin) and [docs](https://discord.js.org/#/docs/main/stable/general/welcome) before making any changes to maintain code quality.

 NOTE: We recommend opening an Issue first and link it to your PullRequest while opening a PR.
 It's considered a good practice and makes maintaining the codebase a lot easier.